RENCI/tx-vis/README.md

 Either any dict # Left for error Right for no error. return an patient resource or None if patient doesn't exists
 ```

-the function for mapping data should have the following signature:
+The function for mapping data should have the following signature:

 ```
 any # data from the function for retrieving data